There are many legal issues associated with plants and plant collections, which are relevant to both Collection Holders and the keen plantsperson

 It is your responsibility to ensure that you have undertaken the necessary steps to legally obtain and utilise plant material.
 You will need to obtain prior informed consent from the owner of those resources, on mutually agreed terms.
 For example, should a plant-hunting trip be organised to country X to collect seed of species Y, it will be necessary to find out what the legal requirements with regard to plant collecting and ABS are in that country.

-The Nagoya Protocol - guidance for National Collection Holders (2019)
+The Nagoya Protocol - guidance for National Collection Holders

 Plant collecting in the UK

 In Britain, it is illegal to "uproot any wild plant without permission from the landowner or occupier”.
 Harvesting other parts such as leaves, flowers or seed is allowed.
-However, this does not apply to land designated a SSSI or National Nature Reserve, where it is illegal to pick any part of a plant.
-In addition, local bylaws often apply to nature reserves or National Trust land which forbids plant collection.
+However, this does not apply to land designated a site of special scientific interest (SSSI) or National Nature Reserve, where it is illegal to pick any part of a plant.
+In addition, local bylaws applying to nature reserves or National Trust land may forbid plant collection.
+There are also certain species for which wild collection is forbidden - largely orchids, ferns and other rare taxa.
+See the list here.

 Invasive species